microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 ### Description

-1. Provision an Azure Disk in the `MC_<resource group>_<cluster name>_<region>` resource group.
+- Provision an Azure Disk in the `MC_<resource group>_<cluster name>_<region>` resource group.
-    1. **NOTE**: If you created a cluster with availability zones enabled, make sure to specify a zone when creating a disk.
+    - **NOTE**: If you created a cluster with availability zones enabled, make sure to specify a zone when creating a disk.
 See [here](https://docs.microsoft.com/en-us/azure/aks/availability-zones#azure-disks-limitations).
-1. Modify disk-deployment.yaml to use the disk.
+- Modify disk-deployment.yaml to use the disk.
-1. Deploy the yaml file and verify the application has deployed successfully.
+- Deploy the yaml file and verify the application has deployed successfully.
+- Validate that the pod is writing new logs every second
-1. Run `watch -n 1 'curl -s <PUBLIC IP> | tail | head -20'` in a separate window to stream the contents of the /mnt/index.html file.
+    - **HINT**: In separate window, run: `watch -n 1 'curl -s <PUBLIC IP> | tail | head -20'`
-1. Delete the pod.
+- Delete the pod.
 Another pod should automatically be started.
 Verify that the contents of the /mnt/index.html file have persisted.

 ### Success Criteria